jeremiah-wanyahora/Nairobi_property/Readme.md

    2. Handle missing or inconsistent data

-    - Update the 'bedroom', 'bathroom' and 'House size' columns to indicate 0 for rows that correspond with the 'propertyType' of Vacant Land, Commercial Property and Industrial property.For bedrooms:
+    - Update the bedroom, bathroom and House size columns to indicate 0 for rows that correspond with the propertyType of Vacant Land, Commercial Property and Industrial property.

+    - For bedrooms:

-    - Insert a new column(E) beside the bedroom column
+    - Insert a new column E beside the bedroom column

-    - Use the IF formula as follows and flash fill, then copy column E and Paste Values only onto the Bedroom column(D) and rename it Bedroom(Cleaned):
+    - Use the IF formula as follows and flash fill, then copy column E and Paste Values only onto the Bedroom column D and rename it to cleaned:

         ```excel
         =IF(B2= "Vacant Land", 0, D2)